CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-4.md

     ![](../media/new-githubcopilot-feb-10.png)

 1. At the bottom of the GitHub Copilot Chat window, in the **Ask Copilot a question or type / for topics** text box, type a coding-related question, then press Enter.
-For example, type `Write an ARM code for deploying a storage account to Azure with the code explanation.`
+For example, type `Write an ARM code for deploying a storage account with Standard_LRS SKU to Azure with the code explanation.`

     ![](../media/hub63.png)